kendrak922/hopeact/wordpress/wp-content/themes/hopeact/README.md

 ### Gulp

 - This theme uses gulp to watch and compile source files into distribution files for the browser.
-- For more details on how Gulp is being used, review the [Gulp Book](https://the-ljibrary.fjorgedigital.com/books/gulp/chapter/gulp-4x-%28current%29) in the Ljibrary

 ### CSS